 The first day of school is just around the corner and stores are filled with back-to-school promotions.
-Below are tips from the Department of Consumer Affairs (DCA) on how to teach your children about budgeting and savings, protect your money and get help with your finances before the first bell rings.
+Below are tips from the Department of Consumer Affairs (DCA) on how to teach your children about budgeting and saving, protecting your money and improving your finances before the first bell rings.

 - Ask for a receipt and save it.
 In New York City, you are entitled to a receipt for purchases of more than $20.
 Protect your personal information—by law, a customer's receipt must not show the credit card's expiration date or more than its last five digits.

 - Check store refund policies.
 Stores must post a sign detailing their policy.
 If they don't, you are entitled to a refund within 30 days of your purchase.